sceckert/Data-and-Culture-Fall-2024/_week2/introduction-to-the-command-line.md

 ### Pipes (`|`),  Wildcards (`*`), and Redirects (`>`)

-The command `|` is a pipe.
+The command `|` is a **pipe**.
 It  takes the **output** of one command and passes it on as the input of another.
 It can be used to string together a series of commands.

+We've already seen the **redirect** (`>`) and **append** (`>>`) characters.

+- The redirect command `>` takes the output of a command and puts it in a file.
+It an be used in conjunction with other commands, like `echo`, to take an input and write it to file.
+Eg `echo "Here is some text" > filename.txt` will create a new file called "filename" containing the enclosed phrase, or **overwrite** an existing file.
+- The append command `>>` can be used in conjunction with other commands, like `echo`, to take an input and append it to a file.
+Eg `echo "Here is some text" >> filename.txt` will add the text "Here is some text" to the file filename.txt, or create a new file, if it does not already exist.

+Pipes, redirects, and appends are a key part of UNIX's content-indecent, modular structure: you can take the OUTPUT of one command and make it the INPUT of another command.
+Input and output are separate and modular.

 #### For Macs: